KostaR99/Network_analysis/README.md

 # Network_analysis
-Program used for analysis of undirected affinity graphs
+A program used for analysis of undirected affinity graphs

 # Functionalities